Chart Color Schemes

 Infrastructure

-Eight projects have been identified by AreaSearch as potentially impacting the area.
-These include the Wagga Wagga Special Activation Precinct, Riverina Intermodal Freight and Logistics Hub (RiFL), Gissing Oval Amenities Upgrade, and Wagga Wagga Health Service Redevelopment Stage 3.
-The following list details those likely to be most relevant.
+AreaSearch has identified eight projects that could potentially impact the area's performance due to changes in local infrastructure, major projects, and planning initiatives.
+Key projects among these include the Wagga Wagga Special Activation Precinct, Riverina Intermodal Freight and Logistics (RiFL) Hub, Gissing Oval Amenities Upgrade, and Wagga Wagga Health Service Redevelopment Stage 3.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.